This article is by Lara Atwood – it was originally published on Sakro Sawel here and is republished on this website with

 These essential elements are three in number, and have been depicted as a Trinity in many ancient cultures that were influenced by the ancient Religion of the Sun.
 They are:

-1. The Spiritual Sun/Son, commonly known as the Christ
+1. The Spiritual Sun/Son, usually symbolized by the sun

 2. The Spiritual Mother and divine feminine energy in creation